Playing Out

 Playing Out is a Community Interest Company (CIC), an influential UK non-profit company founded in 2009 in Bristol by Alice Ferguson and Amy Rose.
 The organisation was founded in response to growing concerns that children had lost the freedom to play safely in their neighbourhood streets due to traffic, parental safety fears and the decline of informal outdoor play.
 It supports residents to organise temporary street closures creating 'play streets' so that children can play safely outside, a model that has spread nationally and influenced international practice.

-In March 2026, Playing Out is to formally close.
+As of March 2026, Playing Out is formally closed.

 History

 The first street closure was trialled in Bristol in 2009 and later adopted by the city council.
 Playing Out CIC provides toolkits and legal guidance for communities and local authorities, enabling “play streets” through temporary traffic regulation orders.
 The approach has been replicated across hundreds of UK streets and featured in national and international media.
 By 2017, over 500 streets in the UK had played out, growing to over 1,650 street communities have ‘played out’ in over 100 different local authority areas across the UK.